BlackDark/cors-anywhere/README.md

   Example: `["cookie"]`
 * dictionary of lowercase strings `setHeaders` - Set headers for the request (overwrites existing ones).
   Example: `{"x-powered-by": "CORS Anywhere"}`
-* number `corsMaxAge` - If set, an Access-Control-Max-Age request header with this value (in seconds) will be added.
-  Example: `600` - Allow CORS preflight request to be cached by the browser for 10 minutes.
+* boolean `wildcardOrigin` - If true (default), return `*` as the value for the `access-control-allow-origin` header on the outgoing response.
+If false, set the value to the incoming request's `Origin` header and add `Origin` to the `Vary` header.
 * string `helpFile` - Set the help file (shown at the homepage).
+If this is set to a falsey value then a 404 is returned instead.
   Example: `"myCustomHelpText.txt"`

 For advanced users, the following options are also provided.